-- To be aware of the information and services and to seek assistance in dealing with personal problems, when appropriate. - 8.
-To respect one another and treat others fairly in accordance with the District Code of Conduct and the provisions of the Dignity Act.
+- fairly in accordance with the District Code of Conduct and the provisions of the Dignity Act.
 To conduct oneself in a manner that fosters an environment that is free from intimidation, harassment or discrimination.
 To report and encourage others to report any incidents of intimidation, harassment or discrimination. - To work together with classmates and school staff to maintain a positive school climate. - 10.
 To complete school work abiding by school rules on academic honesty.